carteb/carte-blanche/README.md

 # Carte Blanche

+IMPORTANT: Since Max & Nik are quite busy with other projects this project is not maintained at the moment, but we hope to get back to it early 2017.

 Carte Blanche is an isolated development space with integrated fuzz testing for your components.
 See them individually, explore them in different states and quickly and confidently develop them.

 [![Build Status](https://travis-ci.org/carteb/carte-blanche.svg?branch=master)](https://travis-ci.org/carteb/carte-blanche) [![Join the chat at https://gitter.im/carteb/carte-blanche](https://badges.gitter.im/carteb/carte-blanche.svg)](https://gitter.im/carteb/carte-blanche?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)